bernardtse/data-mcp-server/README.md

 ### 4. Download and install Claude Desktop

 - Follow the installation instructions [here](https://www.claude.com/download).
 - As of **November 2025**, Claude Desktop is not yet available for Linux.
-Linux users can explore[other compatible MCP clients](https://modelcontextprotocol.io/clients) as alternatives.
+Linux users can explore [other compatible MCP clients](https://modelcontextprotocol.io/clients) as alternatives.

 ### 5. Install the MCP server onto Claude Desktop